-🗣 Preparation Outlines 💒 🚑 .
-(30% of Final Grade)
+Preparation Outlines (40% of Final Grade)

-In preparation for each debate, your team must prepare a detailed ( $\approx$ 1,500-word) outline of your team's position and defense of that position.
+In preparation for each debate, your team must prepare a detailed ( $\approx$ 1,400-word) outline of your team's position and defense of that position.
 About half of this preparation outline should justify and defend your team's position on the motion.
-The remaining half of the outline should present and then critique the strongest possible arguments the other team might make in defense of their position.
+The remaining half of the outline should present and then critique the possible arguments the other team might make in defense of their position.
 While this is an outline (and bullet point lists are permissible), it still must be written in complete sentences so that someone unfamiliar with the topic and your team's position can still understand your arguments.

-Your overall debate preparation outline grade will be determined at the end of the semester by taking the average of your individual outline grades.
-However, your lowest individual outline grade is dropped in that calculation.
+Your overall preparation outline grade will be determined at the end of the semester by taking the average of your individual preparation outline grades.
+However, your lowest preparation outline grade is dropped in that calculation.
 Peer evaluations will then be used to either raise or lower your overall preparation outline grade.
-See page 12 for the grading rubric.
+See page 9 for the grading rubric.

-In-Class Debates 火 🦄
+In-Class Debates 🗘 🗘

-On the day of an in-class debate, two teams will be randomly selected to debate live in front of the entire class.
+On the day of an in-class debate, two teams will be randomly selected (by the roll of dice) to debate live in front of the entire class.
 Given the randomized selection process along with the limited number of debates, it is expected that some students may never be on a team participating in a live debate while others may be on such a team multiple times.
 However, your particular number and frequency will be determined at random.

 If selected, the performance of your team will be graded, and this grade will be averaged along with your individual preparation outline grades.
 An in-class debate grade receives equal weight as a preparation outline grade.
-However, for every time you debate live in front of the class, I will drop one more of your lowest individual preparation outline or live-debate grades.
-See page 13 for the grading rubric.
+See page 10 for the grading rubric.